 Universal Orlando Tickets

-Universal Orlando has several ticket options but the biggest decision is whether you want to buy a Park to Park Ticket.
+Universal Orlando has several ticket options, but the most significant decision is whether you want to buy a Park to Park Ticket.
 Guests who do not buy this option cannot ride the Hogwarts Express.

 The Hogwarts Express takes you from Universal Studios to Islands of Aventure and vice versa.
-The ride is unique and each direction offer a different experience.
-Whilst it does add to the cost of your day we would recommend most guests should purchase it.
+The ride is unique, and each direction offers a different experience.
+While it does add to the cost of your day, we would recommend most guests should purchase it.

 Guests who buy Express Pass present their pass at participating attractions at Universal Studios Florida or Universal’s Islands of Adventure to bypass the regular lines.
 They join a shorter Express pass line and have reduced wait to ride the attraction.